facebook/react/docs/docs/tutorial.md

 React attaches event handlers to components using a camelCase naming convention.
 We attach an `onSubmit` handler to the form that clears the form fields when the form is submitted with valid input.

-We always return `false` from the event handler to prevent the browser's default action of submitting the form.
-(If you prefer, you can instead take the event as an argument and call `preventDefault()` on it.)
+Call `preventDefault()` on the event to prevent the browser's default action of submitting the form.

 ##### Refs